Bloyce Thompson

 Bloyce Thompson is a Canadian politician, who was elected to the Legislative Assembly of Prince Edward Island in the 2019 Prince Edward Island general election.
 He represents the district of Stanhope-Marshfield as a member of the Progressive Conservative Party of Prince Edward Island.
+He was re-elected in the 2023 general election.

 Prior to his election to the legislature, Thompson worked as a dairy farmer.

+On April 14, 2023, Thompson was appointed Deputy Premier of Prince Edward Island, by Lieutenant Governor Antoinette Perry, via the advice of Premier Dennis King.